Deadlineem/YMU/README.md

 YimMenu Updater is an All-in-One Updater/Downloader for YimMenu, designed to simplify various tasks in one easy-to-use application.
 With YimMenu Updater (YMU), you can effortlessly download YimMenu, Lua Scripts, and Addons, as well as manage them efficiently.

+# Download

+To download YimMenu Updater, visit https://github.com/Deadlineem/YMU/releases and download both YMU.exe and dllinject.exe, put them in a folder together and run YMU.exe
+(YMU.exe ONLY depends on dllinject for injecting into game processes, it does not need it for anything else.)

 ## Features

 ### YimMenu